localdevices/nodeorc/README.rst

 documentation.

 During the setup procedure, you will have identified a location to store any information related to NodeORC.
+This is the "home folder" of NodeORC.
 After you have set this up, everything, including the database of processed videos, callbacks, the raw videos, processed result files (NetCDF data files, JPG images), log files, and so on, will all be stored under that same folder.
-If you have selected USB-drive storage, then the USB drive is *always* mounted under ``/mnt/usb``.
-The subfolder structure under this defined folder is as follows:
+If you have selected USB-drive storage, then the USB drive is *always* mounted under ``/mnt/usb`` and this folder will automatically be configured as the "home folder" The subfolder structure under this home folder is as follows:

 .. code-block::